HUSH…HUSH, SWEET CHARLOTTE (1964) – Continued

 “People who are obliged to live alone, have a habit of creating company for themselves…innocent fancies can become fixed delusion.”
 Miriam is looking at Drew as if she wants him to give her the diagnosis she wants.
 To be able to then commit Charlotte making her sole beneficiary of the Hollis Estate.
 Drew has not come out definitively calling Charlotte insane.
 Merely that she’s been living in isolation for so long that she has conjured the memory of John for self-preservation against the loneliness.

 “I think she never fully excepted John Mayhew’s death at least part of her mind hasn’t ….sometimes she speaks of him as if he were still alive…here in this house” Miriam still has light showcasing her profile.
 She’s listening intently.

 “As if she could still feel his personality… she plays that old harpsichord, the song he wrote for her…often at night she sits up dressed” We see Miriam’s brain is swirling like a machine.
 The thoughts are forming we can see it in her eyes.
 Drew continues his soliloquy.

 Drew offers to stay the night, since Miriam’s been alone all this time she declines, so he offers her a gun.
 “Occasionally people skulk around.”
-He tells her to take, it kisses her on the cheek hoping for more.
+He tells her to take it, it kisses her on the cheek hoping for more.
 She smiles and says goodnight.

 WHERE’S MIRIAM’S FACE?
 UNDER ALL THAT SHADOW!

-Miriam comes into the house, and closes the door.
-So much of the scenes in this film have been framed in shadow, that shadow has become yet another character living at Hollis House.
-She locks the front door starts to ascend the stairs.
-She pauses, we hear the dog barking outside again.
+Miriam comes into the house and closes the door.
+So many of the scenes in this film have been framed in shadow, that shadow has become yet another character living at Hollis House.
+She locks the front door and starts to ascend the stairs.
+She pauses, and we hear the dog barking outside again.
 A queer kind of little melody line flutters And the scene switches back from Miriam on the stairs.

 Charlotte looking out the window, We hear the Hollis crickets.